dbaylies/2-Walled_Reverberation/README.md

 # 2-Walled_Reverberation

+Simulates reverberation from a sound source and two walls using a mirror-image method.
+In total, four paths are calculated and their delays used to simulate the reverberation for a 2-walled environment. libsndfile is used to read and write wav files.

 This code was created as part of an assignment in NYU's C Programming for Music Technology course, taught by Schuyler Quackenbush of the MPEG group.

-It simulates reverberation from a sound source and two walls using a mirror-image method.
-In total, four paths are calculated and their delays used to simulate the reverberation for a 2-walled environment. libsndfile is used to read and write .wav files.

 "build1", "calculate_paths", "paramtersX", and "parse_param_file", were all written and provided by Professor Quackenbush.
 The core of the project, "room_acoustics", was written by me.